saadabdulhakimqureshi/Ray-Tracer-CPP/README.md

 # Ray-Tracer-CPP
-This is a bare bones ray tracer with no acceleration structure implemeted using cpp.

-Course: CS 440 Computer Graphics(Final Project)

 It is a fully functional ray tracer built using C++, following the book Ray Tracing from the Ground Up by Kevin Suffern.
 The details are given through the accompanying website which is hosted at [Hanoi Unlock](https://hafsairfan.github.io/CG-Project-Website/).

+Course: CS 440 Computer Graphics(Final Project)

 ## Instructions